 First off, you should investigate a bit further – how to recognize a situation when you are entitled to compensation, and when you are not.

 Military acts, poor weather conditions, aircraft manufacturer’s defects, worker’s strikes – if you had to deal with one of these situations beyond the control of the airlines, you will not be compensated for either financial nor moral damage.

-Marius Stonkus, the CEO of SKYCOP, a company, standing up for passengers and their rights in a fight against airline misbehavior towards flight refunds through the international platform www.skycop.com, says that if you have caught yourself in a situation within the EU regulatory framework, you can claim up to €600 from the airline.
-Nevertheless, companies have hundreds of ways to delay the process, and to avoid it whatsoever by taking advantage of a bureaucratic mistake.
-SKYCOP specialists suggest what you should do to recover the money rightfully belonging to you:
+Skycop’s CEO says that if you have caught yourself in a situation within the EU regulatory framework, you can claim up to €600 from the airline.
+Nevertheless, companies have hundreds of ways to delay the process and to avoid it whatsoever by taking advantage of a bureaucratic mistake.
+Skycop’s specialists suggest what you should do to recover the money rightfully belonging to you:

 - Even if you know that the flight may be delayed, arrive at the airport and check-in for your flight on time.
-Failing to do so, you may not claim compensation.
+Failing to do so, you may not be eligible to claim flight compensation.

-- If a flight has been cancelled, insist on being properly taken care of: a call to relatives, access to the internet, food, and water must be provided.
+- If a flight has been canceled, insist on being properly taken care of: a call to relatives, access to the internet, food, and water must be provided by the airline.

 - Never accept compensations reminiscent of a parody (food vouchers, next trip voucher, free tour coupons, etc.) and do not sign documents to waive further claims if you accept this ridiculous compensation.

 - File a complaint as soon as possible – depending on the country where the incident took place, the law may provide a very short period.

 - If your luggage is delayed, immediately contact the personnel in the arrival hall and fill out the complaint.
 If you leave the airport, your complaint of a missing or delayed baggage submitted later is likely to be rejected.